1. Your Contract is with Villas4You

 23. Conditions of Suppliers

 Many of the services which make up your holiday are provided by independent suppliers.
 Those suppliers provide these services in accordance with their own terms and conditions which will form part of your contract with us.
 Some of these terms and conditions may limit or exclude the supplier’s liability to you, usually in accordance with applicable International Conventions.
-Copies of the relevant parts of these terms and conditions are available on request from ourselves or the supplier concerned.
+Many of the independent suppliers have their terms and conditions on their websites for you to view, but if you require us to provide you with a copy please let us know so that we can arrange for a copy to be sent to you.

 24. Local activities, facilities and excursions